omar7l/DorY/README.md

 The Lecture Note Sharing Hub is a web application designed for the FHNW students to conveniently find and share lecture notes.

-It features a comprehensive filtering system that allows students to sort notes by various criteria including module, location, and lecturer.
+It features a comprehensive filtering system that allows students to sort notes by various criteria including location, degree, and module.

 Users can upload their notes, manage their content, and easily navigate the platform to access the information they need, tailored to their educational requirements.
 The app supports secure user authentication for students and admins, ensuring a safe exchange of information.